 Board of Directors

-UNITE is governed by an 11-member Board of Directors that meets at 10:00 a.m. on the 3rd Tuesday of each month (except April and July) at 350 CAP Drive in London.
-Board members are:
+UNITE is governed by an 10-member Board of Directors that typically meets at 10:00 a.m. on the 3rd Tuesday of each month at 350 CAP Drive in London.

-Primary funding for Operation UNITE’s counter-drug initiative has come through federal grants awarded by the U.S. Department of Justice, Bureau of Justice Assistance (DOJ-BJA) and Mental Health Services Administration (SAMHSA) has been earmarked for the counter-drug initiative.
+Primary funding for Operation UNITE’s counter-drug initiative has come through federal grants awarded by the U.S. Department of Justice, Bureau of Justice Assistance (DOJ-BJA) and Mental Health Services Administration (SAMHSA).
 Funding has also been received from federal Justice Assistance Grants (JAG), Kentucky General Assembly (coal severance funds), Kentucky Commission on Community Volunteerism and Service (KCCVS), the National Institute of Justice (NIJ) through contracts with Eastern Kentucky University’s Justice and Safety Center, and The Center For Rural Development.
 Additional funding is provided through individual and corporate donations to the UNITE Foundation.

 Participation in Operation UNITE will: